H1d3r/TymSpecial/README.md

 TymSpecial is a shellcode loader which utilizes SysWhispers to make direct syscalls and avoid user-land hooks.
 The loader takes raw x64 stageless shellcode as input which is then XOR encrypted with a random key and writes a temporary C++ stub to disk and is compiled via g++ to produce an executable.

 TymSpecial offers multiple methods of execution via classic thread injection, Windows callback functions, APC queues, and thread hijacking.
-Additonally, there is an option to patch EtwEventWrite in the local and remote process and there are 4 anti-sandboxing checks which can enabled including: checking if the system is domain joined, has < X GB of RAM, has < Y processors, and if long sleeps are fast-forwarded.
+Additonally, there is an option to patch EtwEventWrite in the local and remote process and there are 4 anti-sandboxing checks which can enabled including:

+- Is the system domain joined?
+- Does the system have < X GB of RAM?
+- Does the system have < Y processors?
+- Are long sleeps fast forwarded?

 ### Usage
 ---